mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Compromise of the Group Secrets of a Single Group for One or More Group Epochs

-An adversary who gains access to a set of Group secrets -- as when a member of the group is compromised -- is significantly more powerful.
+An adversary who gains access to a set of group secrets -- as when a member of the group is compromised -- is significantly more powerful.
 In this section, we consider the case where the signature keys are not compromised.
 This can occur if the attacker has access to part of the memory containing the group secrets but not to the signature keys which might be stored in a secure enclave.

-In this scenario, the adversary gains the ability to compute any number of Ratchet Secrets for the epoch and their corresponding AEAD encryption keys and thus can encrypt and decrypt all messages for the compromised epochs.
+In this scenario, the adversary gains the ability to compute any number of ratchet secrets for the epoch and their corresponding AEAD encryption keys and thus can encrypt and decrypt all messages for the compromised epochs.

 If the adversary is passive, it is expected from the PCS properties of the MLS